axingjia/Journey_to_Best_Strategies_to_Everyday_Life/README.md

 * Its more about authoritative guidance, with a bit of personal moral compass on guiding and telling whats right or wrong.

 ## Dealing with education
-* Hardwork, curiosity, and sharing
+* Hardwork, curiosity, and sharing/teaching

 ## Dealing with politics
 * TBD